Woods & Stains

-Unique grain, varying from straight to a lively or wooly, almost herringbone-like texture.
+Unique grain, varying from straight to a lively or wooly, almost herring-bone texture.
 Depending on your choice of stain, gray elm can really pop with drama — for instance, when stained with Michaels Cherry.
 Without a stain, elm appears bland, so we don’t recommend it.
 Janka rating: 830

 Quarter-Sawn White Oak

 Naturally beige.
 Due to its porous nature, takes stain very well.
-Very dense, so heavy.
+Very dense and heavy.
 Grain has outstanding wavy and ray-flake patterns.
-Resists rotting and warping, so is highly desirable in areas with high humidity.
+Resists rotting and warping, so highly desirable in areas with high humidity.
 “Quarter-sawn” means the tree’s growth rings are approximately perpendicular to the board's broad face, which is achieved by quartering the log before cutting it into boards.
 This specialized technique makes it a more expensive wood.
 Janka rating: 1360

-Also sometimes called “hard maple.”
-Hard, dense, fine-grained, and light-colored.
+Very hard, dense, fine-grained, and light-colored.
 Highly valued for furniture and cutting boards.
-Extremely tight grain inhibits absorption of stains, so staining is not recommended.
+Extremely tight grain inhibits absorption of stains.
 Best with a clear varnish, allowing the pristine beauty of the wood to shine.
 As it ages, will slowly deepen in color, from very pale to soft gold.
 Janka rating: 1450

 Variegated color patterns run the gamut from near-white to dark brown.
 A stunning wood that requires a skilled eye and hand, as its wild changes in grain direction are extremely difficult to work with.
 A very hard wood.